U.K. Professional Clients

-What are the benefits of registering a CIC company (community interest company)?
+What are the benefits of a CIC company formation?
 The community interest companies (CICs) are growing rapidly, with nearly 10,000 community interest companies on the Regulator's register.
 This isn't surprising considering the wide ranging benefits of registering a CIC company, together with the fact they are quick, easy and inexpensive to set up and are specifically designed for social enterprise.

 The register of a CIC company is done through the normal route of setting up a limited company (public community interest company, CIC company limited shares or community interest company limited by guarantee), providing a community interest statement and passing the "reasonable person" test that your CIC is in the community or wider public interest and meets its purposes.
 Once everything is in order, the regulator advises Companies House, who will then give you a certificate to confirm your community interest company status.
 Then the registration of a community interest company is complete.